 Cardiothoracic Intensive Care Unit (CTICU)

-The 24-bed Cardiothoracic Intensive Care Unit (CTICU), located in the Marion and John E. Anderson Pavilion, is the center of the Heart Institute, incorporating the divisions of Pediatric Cardiology, Cardiothoracic Surgery and the Department of Anesthesiology Critical Care Medicine.
+The Thomas and Dorothy Leavey Foundation Cardio Thoracic Intensive Care Unit is a 24-bed Cardiothoracic Intensive Care Unit (CTICU), located in the Marion and John E. Anderson Pavilion, is the center of the Heart Institute, incorporating the divisions of Pediatric Cardiology, Cardiothoracic Surgery and the Department of Anesthesiology Critical Care Medicine.
 It is staffed by pediatric intensivists, and is the largest unit for pediatric cardiac critical care patients in Southern California.
 We admit approximately 900 patients per year, including those with the most complex diseases of the heart and lung.

 Our new state-of-the art facility which opened in 2011, is equipped with positive-pressure and HEPA-filtered private rooms designed specifically for transplant patients.